meghs1312/Contact-management-app/README.md

 1. **Add a Contact**: Click the "Add Contact" button and fill in the contact information
 2. **Search Contacts**: Use the search bar in the header to find contacts by name, email, or phone
-3. **Edit a Contact**: Click on any contact row in the table to open the edit modal
-4. **Delete a Contact**: Click on a contact to edit, then click the "Delete" button and confirm
+3. **Delete a Contact**: Click on a contact to edit, then click the "Delete" button and confirm

 ## Project Structure